Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-\mysubsection{Generator loss}{generator_loss} Our optimization trains generator networks with a weighted sum of different types of losses.
-To have a comprehensive evaluation of our new training scheme, we focused our analysis on three types of generators trained with standard and perceptual losses.
-The first generator, $G_{L2}$, was trained with a combination of the standard MSE loss and the adversarial loss.
+\mysubsection{Generator loss}{generator_loss} Our optimization trained generator networks with a weighted sum of different types of losses.
+For a comprehensive evaluation of our training scheme, we focused our analysis on three types of generators trained with standard and perceptual losses.
+The first generator, $G_{L2}$, was trained with a combination of standard MSE loss and adversarial loss.
 The second generator, $G_{LPIPS}$, was trained with the learned perceptual image patch similarity loss term.
 We used the learned linear weights on top of the VGG network as provided by the authors in their work \cite{zhang2018unreasonable}.
-Additionally, inspired by \cite{hepburn2019enforcing}, we add the generator $G_{Lapl}$ that used Laplacian-based loss.
-It is defined as a weighted sum of mean squared error between the corresponding levels of the Laplacian pyramid for the reconstruction and the ground truth.
-We assigned the weights to each level according to a Gaussian with $\sigma=1.0$.
-By centering the Gaussian around different levels we can put more emphasis on the reconstruction fidelity of different spatial frequencies in the pyramid decomposition.
-The main motivation behind the loss was that by putting more weight on lower spatial frequencies, the network will be given more freedom in hallucinating high spatial frequencies, which might be desired in the periphery.
-All the generator losses used in our experiments are listed in \refTbl{methods}.
+Moreover, inspired by \cite{hepburn2019enforcing}, we added the generator $G_{Lapl}$ that used Laplacian-based loss.
+It is defined as a weighted sum of the mean squared error between the corresponding levels of the Laplacian pyramid for the reconstruction and the ground truth.
+We assigned weights to each level according to a Gaussian with $\sigma=1.0$.
+By centering the Gaussian around different levels, we were able to place more emphasis on the reconstruction fidelity of different spatial frequencies in the pyramid decomposition.
+The main motivation behind the loss was that by assigning a larger weight at lower spatial frequencies, the network will be given more freedom to hallucinate high spatial frequencies, which might be desirable in the periphery.